The Importance of Content For eCommerce Websites

 1. SEO ranking

 Content that is of high quality, search engine optimized with the correct keywords, and that is frequently posted will begin to rank higher in search engine results.
 The purpose of each piece of content should be value: A user should be imparted with some knowledge of the product, niche, or industry upon leaving the website.
+Integrating SEO extension for Magento 2 – All in one SEO solution can be a reasonable option.

 High-quality content can also attract backlinks.
 Backlinks are do-follow links given to a website from another website when they link to the source article in their piece of content.